rhyslwells/Data-Archive/content/standardised/What is the difference between Databricks vs. Snowflake.md

 | **Deployment**                | Available on major cloud platforms (AWS, Azure, GCP); allows for more customization and flexibility in deployment. | Also cloud-native, designed for seamless deployment in the cloud, with less emphasis on infrastructure management. |
 | **Use Cases**                 | Ideal for big data analytics, data engineering, and data science projects requiring complex processing. | Best suited for traditional data warehousing, business intelligence, and analytics use cases. |

-### Summary

-- **Databricks** is a versatile platform that emphasizes collaborative data science and engineering through interactive notebooks, making it suitable for advanced analytics and machine learning applications.
-- **Snowflake**, on the other hand, focuses on data warehousing and offers a robust SQL interface for analytics, making it a preferred choice for organizations prioritizing data storage and reporting capabilities.

-Both platforms have their strengths and are often chosen based on specific organizational needs, use cases, and existing technology stacks.